 Your brand messaging must be consistent, regardless if they are offline or online.
 There cannot be a disconnect between your offline branding and your social media accounts (or even between social media channels).

 The obvious ones here are your logo and company details.
 You must use your most current versions across all platforms and logos should be formatted to fit the different social networks.
-It’s not uncommon to come across social profiles where the contact details don’t match, for example phone numbers changed during a move but were not updated.
+It’s not uncommon to come across social profiles where the contact details don’t match, for example, phone numbers changed during a move but were not updated.

 Ensuring that your brand voice and tone is consistent is more difficult though.
 While you may decide to adopt a different tone across different social networks, your voice needs to be consistent.
 Think about the different tones you adopt when talking with your boss and with your friends.
-You may sound different and use different words, but both your friends and boss would know that they are talking to you because your personality and voice remains the same.
+You may sound different and use different words, but both your friends and boss would know that they are talking to you because your personality and voice remain the same.

 Step #03: Review Activities & Results